francocruces/MioConnect/README.md

 in which the OSC protocol is implemented
 * An infinite loop lets the application listen for events
 * A keyboard interrupt (Ctrl+C) will trigger disconnect messages and end the program

+If a myo disconnects, an event is received and a reconnection routine will start with provided configuration.

 # Project files